 The RGS-IBG Annual International Conference regularly attracts over 2,000 geographers from around the world.
-This year, the conference is taking place at Newcastle University, with in-person, online, and hybrid ways to participate.
+This year, the conference is taking place in London at the Society and Imperial College London, and online.

 For many years we have been thinking about how we deliver the conference, the materials we source and how we use and dispose of them, with an eye to reducing the footprint of the conference and increasing sustainability.
 We welcome ideas on how we can all improve what we do and what we consume.